You are currently reading Issue 184: Women in Robotics and Artificial Intelligence, June 2024

 How underrepresented groups can benefit

 Data, such as this report from the Department for Education, shows women are still under-represented in areas such as STEM but great progress has been made in recent years.
-At the recent South Yorkshire Apprenticeship Awards, 75% of the finalists for the Technology & Digital Apprentice of the Year were women, with the winner being Ellie Hagan from Glass Technology Services in Sheffield.
+At the recent South Yorkshire Apprenticeship Awards, 75% of the finalists for the Technology & Digital Apprentice of the Year were women, with the winner being Ellie Hagen from Glass Technology Services in Sheffield.
 I think whilst the gender barrier does still exist, it is consistently being pushed in the right direction.

 From August 2023 to February 2024, apprenticeship starts by sex were 99,130 female and 101,419 male.
 In South Yorkshire, the figures were 2,360 female to 2,500 male.